cado-security/product-help/docs/cado/deploy/aws/aws-bucket.md

 ### Steps

+1. Create an S3 bucket in your AWS console

-1. Add the necessary permissions by adding the following to your IAM role:
+2. Add the necessary permissions by adding the following to your IAM role:

 ```json
 {